We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 All Acuvue products, including the Oasys line, come with a 90-day money-back guarantee.
 A person can return up to two unopened boxes for any reason for a full refund.

 Customers need to fill out a claim form, submit it to the company, and return the unopened boxes to their prescribing doctor.
-It then typically takes 4–6 weeks for the company to process refunds.
+It typically takes 4–6 weeks for Johnson & Johnson to process refunds.

 Acuvue Oasys is one of several brands offering comfort lenses for people.
 Alternative companies include:

-People who wear contacts need to take additional precautions when using them compared to glasses.
-A person needs to maintain the cleanliness of their contacts, cases, and solutions to
+People who wear contacts need to take additional precautions when using them compared with glasses.
+They should maintain the cleanliness of their contacts, cases, and solutions to help

-The American Optometric Association says that people who wear contact lenses should follow these steps for eye health:
+The American Optometric Association says that individuals who wear contact lenses should follow these steps to help maintain eye health:

 - thoroughly washing hands before handling the eyes or contacts